mhcoelhosilva/mpc-cli/README.md

-# MPC-CLI - MIDI Sampler & Sequencer
+# MPC-CLI - Command-line Sampler & Sequencer

 A real-time audio sampler and sequencer with pitch-shifting capabilities.
 Play samples, record sequences, and perform with pitched melodies - all from your keyboard.
 Built with C++20, GStreamer, and macOS CoreGraphics.